exthazor/atlys_tasks/walkthrough.md

     `generate.ts`: Automates the creation of large volumes of user, follow, and post data in the database using Prisma and Faker.
     `ipsum.ts`: Generates pseudo-random, contextually rich text based on a predefined vocabulary.
     `token.ts:` Generates an authentication token for a specified user using JWT.

+### Endpoints

+API Versioning is used.

+`routes.ts` in each component hosts the APIs for each key component
+- `/api/v1/login` and `/api/v1/signup`: User authentication and new user signup.
+- `/api/v1/posts/create`: Creates new posts for each user with visibility setting.
+- `/api/v1/posts/feed`: User's feed is retrieved.
+- `/api/v1/users/:id/follow`: User can follow another user.